-The objectives of INEEL include:
+The objectives of INEEL include the following:

-To carry out and promote scientific research, experimental development and technological research, in order to solve the scientific and technological problems related to the improvement of the electrical industry;
+To carry out and promote scientific research, experimental development and technological research in order to solve the scientific and technological problems related to the improvement of the electrical industry;

 To contribute to diffusion and implantation, within the electrical industry, of those technologies that best adapt to the economic development of the country;

 To maintain effective relations with similar institutions in other countries and with academic and technological research institutes in the country;